rust-lang/rfcs/text/0000-code-literals.md

         );
         ```

-        To do otherwise would be to change thange the value of
+        To do otherwise would be to change the value of
         the string literal.

     2. Normal string literals with backslash escaping, eg.